Escallonia

 1936

 Hybrids of Escallonia rosea & E. rubra are called Escallonia x exoniensis.
-The cultivar is named 'Fradesii,' meaning "of the brothers," often shortneed to 'Frades,' "Brothers."
-I've not been able to discover what brothers it is named for, but since escallonias are native to South America, it's my guess this variety was first cultivated in a monastery so became known as the brothers' escallonia.
+The cultivar shown here is named 'Fradesii,' meaning "of the brothers," often shortened to 'Frades,' "Brothers."

-This South American broadleaf evergreen is very adaptable in zones 9-11.
+This South American broadleaf evergreen is very adaptable in zones 8-11.
 Escallonia is extremely drought hardy, but can be harmed by poorly draining soil.
 'Fradesii' is a bit more tolerant of damp soils than most cultivars but good drainage will always be preferred.
 It demands full sun on the coast but when grown inland or further south will tolerate a slight amount of shade.
-It is not terribly winter hardy & can die in zones where temperatures fall to fifteen degrees F.

 Escallonias generally bloom best if occasionally watered, but in xeriscape gardens that are never watered at all it still does pretty well.
 'Fradesii' grows to five or six feet tall & wide & can eventually get leggy, but if pruned each autumn when there is a slack in flowering it will remain compact.

-At SinLur gardens there is an escallonia hedge, plus there are free-standing 'Fradesii' escallonias allowed their full reach.
-It's very amenable to hedging or for topiary use, though it does not have as many blossoms when too often trimmed.
-Trimmed it can have a very formal look, but let to have its full reach, it is much more natural & informal.
+Judging by their several shrubs grown in two distinct manners, it's obviously very amenable to hedging or for topiary use, though it does not have as many blossoms when too often trimmed.
+Trimmed, it can have a very formal look, but let to have its full reach, it is much more natural & informal.

 [Garden Indexes: What's New]